Benzathine benzylpenicillin tetrahydrate

 Do not take any diarrhoea medicine without first checking with your doctor.

 If you get a sore white mouth or tongue after you have been given Bicillin L-A, tell your doctor.
 Also tell your doctor if you get vaginal itching or discharge.
 This may mean you have a fungal infection called thrush.
 Sometimes the use of Bicillin L-A allows fungi to grow and the above symptoms to occur.
 Bicillin L-A does not work against fungi.

-If you are about to start taking any new medicines, tell your doctor or pharmacist you are receiving Bicillin L-A.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are being given Bicillin L-A.

-Tell any doctor, dentist or pharmacist who is treating you that you have been given Bicillin L-A.
+Tell any doctors, dentists or pharmacists who treat you that you have been given Bicillin L-A.